Bradford City A.F.C.: Stadium

 On 11 May 1985, Valley Parade was the scene of a fatal fire, during which 56 supporters were killed and at least 265 were injured.
 The game was the final match of the 1984–85 season, before which City were presented with the Third Division championship trophy.
 The fire destroyed the wooden main stand in just nine minutes.
 The club played its home games at Odsal Stadium, a rugby league ground in Bradford, Elland Road, Leeds, and Leeds Road, the former home of Huddersfield Town, until December 1986, while Valley Parade was redeveloped.
 The club spent £2.6 million building a new main stand and improving the Kop and reopened the new ground on 14 December 1986 for an exhibition match against an England international XI.

 In 1991, the Bradford end of the ground was the next to be redeveloped and was converted into a two-tier stand with a scoreboard.
 In 1996, following City's promotion to Division One, club chairman Geoffrey Richmond announced the construction of a 4,500 seater stand on the Midland Road side.
 Ahead of promotion to the Premiership in 1999, Richmond spent another £6.5 million to convert the Kop into a two-tier 7,500-seat capacity stand.
 A corner stand between the Kop and main stand was opened in December 2000, taking the capacity to 20,000 for the first time since 1970.
 The following summer, the main stand was also converted into a two-tier stand, taking the capacity to 24,840.
 Further projects were planned until the club went into administration in May 2002 so none have taken place.

-The following year, Valley Parade was sold to Gibb's pension fund for £5 million, with the club's offices, the shop and car park sold to London-based Development Securities for £2.5 million, but these (club offices, shop and car park) were bought back by the club's joint chairmen in the summer of 2011.
+In August 2003, Valley Parade was sold to Gibb's pension fund for £5 million, with the club's offices, the shop and car park sold to London-based Development Securities for £2.5 million, but these (club offices, shop and car park) were bought back by the club's joint chairmen in the summer of 2011.
 The club's annual rent and maintenance costs to Gibb's pension fund is £1.2m, and so as of February 2009, the club is considering a return to Odsal.
 The club and Bradford Bulls would share the new £50m complex, which would also feature cricket, cycling and athletics facilities.
 Valley Parade has had several other names under sponsorship naming deals.
 In July 2016 it became the Northern Commercials Stadium, and in July 2019 it became the Utilita Energy Stadium.
 This partnership came to an end in July 2022.
 The University of Bradford subsequently became title sponsor of Valley Parade.
+This partnership came to an end in July 2026 when the American banking service, Mbanq, took over as the main sponsor of the stadium.